jclarke-arts/are-you-a-robot/README.md

 To use the 'Live Share' extension that will allow you to share an editing-session with collaborators (similar to Google docs), you will need to:

-1. Search the marketplace for `Live Share` – a few options will appear but the correct one has over 4+ million downloads.
+1. Search the VSC marketplace for `Live Share` – a few options will appear but the correct one has over 4+ million downloads.
 2. Click the green 'install' button.
 3. Click the 'Live Share' button at the bottom left of the screen and authenticate (log in) using either GitHub (recommended) or your UAL email address.
 4. Once authenticated you can use the 'Live Share' button to recieve a URL that will look like this: `https://prod.liveshare.vsengsaas.visualstudio.com/join?B9EAF2D227AECD2517A0C2953FF7149C67A1`